Black Tea – Benefits, Nutrition, & Side Effects

 Tea is the second most consumed beverage in the world after water.
 And India is the 2nd largest producer of tea in the world.
 Interestingly, around 80% of the total tea produced in India is consumed by the domestic population.

+Black tea is one of the most common tea varieties.
+It is a more oxidised form of tea than oolong, green or white tea.
 The black tea comes from ‘Camellia Sinensis’, native to China.
-It is popular due to its strong, bold taste and long shelf life.
+It is popular because of its strong aroma, bold taste and long shelf life.
 The most famous varieties of black tea are Assam, Darjeeling, Kenya, Nilgiri and Nepal.

 With that said, let’s put some light on the nutritional value of black tea to understand its health benefits.

-1 cup black tea (237gm) contains:
+1 cup of black tea (237gm) contains:

+It is safe to say that black tea is undoubtedly a healthy beverage that contains all the essential nutrients and minerals.
 Including black tea in your daily diet helps you lead a healthy life.
 You can make the most of this beverage by drinking it regularly.